Track Monitoring Comparison Test

 - In-Place Inclinometer - blue

-GEO-Instruments will release a paper later in 2022 that discusses a long-term comparison test of four track monitoring technologies.
+GEO-Instruments will publish a paper that discusses a long-term comparison test of four track monitoring technologies.

 The four technologies are: AMTS, Shape Arrays, In-Place Inclinometers, and Tiltmeters.
 Will there be a clear winner?